esoterik12/next-chinese-v3/README.md

 ### Contents
 1. Getting Started (setting up the NextJS project with Tailwind and NextAuth and Framer-Motion)
-2. MongoDB models, functions and implementation
+2. MongoDB models, functions, and implementation
 3. The Spaced-Repetition Algorith (theory and practice)

 ## Further Documentation